alabijak/robustDEA/README.md

-# DEA-robustness
+# RobustDEA

-DEA-robustness is a library implementing methods for robustness analysis in context of Data Envelopment Analysis.
+RobustDEA is a library implementing methods for robustness analysis in context of Data Envelopment Analysis.
 It provides an API to obtain the robust outcomes for four points of view, i.e. the efficiency scores, distance to the best DMU, efficiency ranks and pairwise preferences.